-Rather than the usual business entity concept, national income accounting uses the economic or social concept in establishing accounting.
-This type of accounting is responsible in providing the public estimates of a country's annual purchasing power.
-The GNP (gross national product) refers to the total market value of all the goods and services produced by a country, usually within a calendar year.
+Rather than the usual business concept, national income accounting uses an economic or social concept.
+This type of accounting provides estimates of a country's annual purchasing power.

 Fiduciary Accounting -

-This type of accounting is done by a trustee, executor, administrator, or anyone in a position of trust.
-The accountant's job is to keep the records and prepare the reports, which may be authorized by or under the jurisdiction of a court of law.
-The fiduciary accountant will control all property subject to the estate or trust.
+This type of accounting is done by a trustee, executor, or administrator.
+The job is to keep the records and prepare the reports, which may be authorized by or under the jurisdiction of a court of law.

 Fund or Governmental Accounting -

-This type of accountant will work for a non-profit organization or a branch or unit of any level of government.
-The double-entry system of accounting with journals and ledgers is used, the same as conventional accounting.
-The services of private or public accountants can be used, like any business entity.
-Special funds accounting is used for control since profit motive cannot be used as a measure of efficiency.
+This type of accountant works for non-profit organizations or branches of government.
+The double-entry system of accounting is used, the same as conventional accounting.
+Special funds accounting is also used.

 Forensic Accounting -

-Forensic accounting is the specialty practice area of accountancy that describes engagements that result from actual or anticipated disputes or litigation.
-"Forensic" means "suitable for use in a court of law", and it is to that standard and potential outcome that forensic accountants generally have to work.
-Forensic accountants also referred to as forensic auditors or investigative auditors, often have to give expert evidence at the eventual trial.
-All of the larger accounting firms, as well as many medium-sized and boutique firms, have specialist forensic accounting departments.
-Within these groups, there may be further sub-specializations: some forensic accountants may, for example, just specialize in insurance claims, personal injury claims, fraud, construction, or royalty audits.
+Forensic accounting looks at issues that result from actual or anticipated disputes or litigation.
+Forensic accountants often have to give expert evidence at a trial.
+All of the larger accounting firms have specialist forensic accounting departments and within these groups, there may be even more sub-specializations.
+Some forensic accountants may just specialize in insurance claims, personal injury claims, fraud, construction, or royalty audits.

 Investment Accounting -

-Investment accounting, portfolio accounting or securities accounting - all synonyms describing the process of accounting for a portfolio of investments such as securities, commodities and/or real estate held in an investment fund such as a mutual fund or hedge fund.
+Investment accounting, portfolio accounting or securities accounting - all synonyms the describe the process of accounting for a portfolio of investments such as securities, commodities and/or real estate held in an investment fund such as a mutual fund or hedge fund.

 What is the workplace of an Accountant like?

 There is no typical workplace for an accountant in the sense that just about any business has an accountant or uses the services of one.
-A bigger company may have an accounting department that employs many accountants, and would have a hierarchical structure.
+A bigger company may have an accounting department that employs many accountants.
 Or, there may be only one accountant at a branch office, who might report to a supervisor at the regional or head office.